ministryofjustice/licences/README.md

 Running the command `npm link` will add these scripts to your PATH as `saveLicences` and `loadLicences` You can then run either of these scripts from any location that has a suitably configured `.env` file.

+# Generating types from OpenAPI
+This service makes use of imported types generated from the openAPI definitions offered by each of the APIs.
+Whenever the APIs change or new types are added, the scripts can be re-run to import these and make them available.
+The types are committed into Git.

+Scripts are provided to generate these types from the development instances:

+`./generate-hdc-api-types.sh` - Re-run when create and vary a CVL licence API types change from dev `./generate-hdc-api-types.sh --local` - Re-run when create and vary a CVL licence API types change from locally running API